 In addition to sourcing, warehousing, and distribution, the food bank is actively engaged in confronting issues of chronic hunger, poor nutrition, and health.
 GPCFB has significantly reduced the amount of highly processed food in their distribution system to accommodate accessibility to healthy, nutritious foods, however, they lacked the floor and cooler space to efficiently support this goal.

 The Food Bank’s renovation and expansion plans were cut short when the increased distribution needs born of the Covid-19 crisis required use of the capital campaign funds from which the Food Bank is largely financed.
 GPCFB partnered with Rural Development Partners for $16MM of NMTC allocation (and other investors) to move forward with their aspirations.
-They plan to create a more streamlined, efficient, and safer facility, with the capacity to expand services to provide for larger quantities of healthy food distribution, while proactively encouraging healthy lifestyles, expounding work force development, and community education.
+NMTCs made it possible to create a more streamlined, efficient, and safer facility, with the capacity to expand services to provide for larger quantities of healthy food distribution, while proactively encouraging healthy lifestyles, expounding work force development, and community education.

 Grow-Share-Thrive – Expansion Kickoff Video:

 Greater Pittsburgh Community Food Bank celebrated the Grand Opening of their facility September 28, 2023: